cloudmesh-community/sp19-222-101/project-report/report.md

 using a machine learning algorithm.

 Classifying malicious emails can prevent harmful situations for users who are unaware of the dangers of phishing.
-Links in these emails can lead to dangerous websites or download viruses and other unwanted software, so it is important to classify spam emails accurately.
+Spam email often directs users toward dangerous websites or download malware or other unwanted software to the host computer.
+An example of malware is ...give an example and what it does.

+:wave: Give an example of malware and what can be done with phishing emails.

 It is also important to minimize the number of false positives - i.e. minimize the number of ham emails that are erroneously labeled as spam.
 This practice would be quite unfriendly to the user.

+:wave: the above paragraph is jargony this is called miss classification you need to discuss why miss classification is bad (i know it is obvious).

 ## The Algorithm